Our Learning Groups

 Orion

 In Orion, students move beyond counting into multiplicative thinking.
-They explore patterns, groups, and scaling, learning to see structure and efficiency in number relationships.
-This stage builds the ability to work more powerfully with numbers.
+They explore patterns, arrays, and scaling, learning to see structure and efficiency in number relationships.
+This stage builds the ability to work more powerfully with numbers and is fundamental to algebraic thinking.

 Like the hunter moving with purpose, Orion represents action, direction, and forward momentum.